-- Alzheimer’s Caregiving - Learn from the National Institute on Aging how to respond to the challenges of being a caregiver for someone with Alzheimer’s disease or another form of dementia.
+Alzheimer’s Caregiving - Find out from the National Institute on Aging how to be a caregiver for someone with Alzheimer’s disease or another form of dementia.
 Learn skills for coping with a loved one’s behavioral changes.

-- Caregiver Resources - Get a basic overview from NIH’s MedlinePlus of caregiver services and a list of resources to help you protect your own health.
+Caregiver Resources - The National Institute of Health's MedlinePlus site has an overview of caregiver services.
+It also offers resources to help you protect your own health.

 Caring for the Caregiver - This resource from the National Cancer Institute is for family and friends who are caring for a person with cancer.

 Office of Women’s Health Caregiver Page - Get tips on how to prevent or relieve caregiver stress and how to find and pay for home health care services.

 State and Local Caregiver Support Resources

-- Finding Local Services - Use this list from the Department of Health and Human Services (HHS) to find state and local government and non-government resources including comparisons of home health agencies.
-Use the Eldercare Locator to help caregivers connect with senior services.
+Finding Local Services - Use this list from the Department of Health and Human Services to find a variety of government and non-government resources.
+Compare home health agencies, or use the Eldercare Locator to connect with senior services.

 Additional Support for Caregivers